anyshake/homepage/docs/anyshake-observer/run-observer.md

 ![Open Command Window](img/run-observer/windows-open-terminal.webp)

 :::tip
-Please note: on Windows, the executable is named `observer.exe`, while on Linux and macOS it is simply `observer`.
-The examples below use Linux/macOS syntax—Windows users should adjust accordingly.
+On Windows, the executable is named `observer.exe`, while on Linux and macOS it is simply `observer`.
+The examples below use Linux/macOS syntax — Windows users should adjust accordingly.
 :::

 ## Arguments